RC-14/nixos-hetzner-base-config/README.md

 5. Change whatever you need to. (ssh key, user name, host name, ...)
 6. Make sure you used the machines hostname in `flake.nix`
 7. `nixos-rebuild switch --flake /etc/nixos`

+## Tips and Tricks
+- Opening a console in the webinterface during the boot process lets you choose the generation to boot just as usual. (in case you messed something up)